XVIII - The Moon

 Waving goodbye as Étienne enters the sickroom to visit and encourage his chouchou, she places the storybook in Aster's lap, for him to dwell upon those feelings during rehab; the illustration of a bush of Burning Roses on the cover glittering with the same kaleidoscope gleam in her periwinkle eyes.

 Othello mashed up with the Burning Rose in The Bound Princess; basically, Aster is Cassio/the prince and Auranna is Desdemona/Aurora.
 Aster is also the dreamer whose dream contains the Burning Rose.
 Also, it gets a bit esoteric... with a Tarot-themed labyrinth (absent from Housman's tale) and all that.
-But what matters is that she is a shero... the sleeping beauty saves herself, wakes herself up, she even takes up a vorpal sword, rides a broomstick, and exploits a quibble in true Portia or Éowyn style ("subverting the binary of phallic ones and yonic zeroes!").
+But what matters is that she is a shero... the sleeping beauty saves herself, wakes herself up, she even takes up a vorpal sword, rides a broomstick straddling it, and exploits a quibble in true Portia or Éowyn style ("subverting the binary of phallic ones and yonic zeroes!").
 The phallic poison needle (once a spinning spindle) becomes the sword, the means to lull herself to sleep the key to set herself free.
 One needs to lose oneself to find oneself, at the end of the day.
 Now the original Sleeping Beauty message is about an only child overprotected by her parents, and that children should be allowed to grow up and take risks.
 I know what all of this means from personal experience (except illegal drugs)... so I hope you have enjoyed this queered and feminist retelling!